 ABOUT OUR GUEST BLOGGER

-Rev. Edwin Lariza is a pastor and former president of the Convention Baptist Ministers Association.
-He is a social worker, teacher, writer, and leader.
-He is at present the head of the Department of Social Work, Central Philippine University.
+Rev. Edwin Lariza was a pastor and former president of the Convention Baptist Ministers Association.
+He was a social worker, teacher, writer, and leader.
+He was the head of the Department of Social Work, Central Philippine University.